Property Tax Deferral Program for Seniors

 The total unpaid tax deferral together with the associated interest shall become due and payable to the Province when the property is sold or transferred.
 Upon the death of the applicant, the deferral program can continue if the applicant is survived by a spouse who continues to own and live in the home as their principal residence.
 The surviving spouse does not need to be 65 years of age.

 Once a property is registered in the program, the annual increase in property taxes plus interest is deferred.
-The Department of Finance will keep an account of the total deferred taxes and interest owing each year.
+Finance and Treasury Board will keep an account of the total deferred taxes and interest owing each year.
 The total taxes deferred under the program plus interest will be reflected on the annual property tax bill.
 When a property registered in the program is deregistered or the property ownership is transferred, a new statement will be issued and all deferred taxes together with the associated interest become due and payable to the Province.

 See Related Links.